contribution-jhipster-uga/generator-jhipster-angular-material-integration/README.md

 ```bash
 yo jhipster-angular-material-integration
 ```

+Please check that @angular/animations, @angular/cdk, @angular/material and hammerjs has been added to your package.json.
+If not, please add it yourself with version "latest" (example: "@angular/animations": "latest") and execute npm install.
 Now you have all the necessary elements to use Angular Material's tools : [Angular Material Website](https://v6.material.angular.io/).

 # How